 Why do singers wear in ear monitors?

 IEM earpieces are made and molded to perfectly fit into the singer’s ear.
 This kind of monitoring will be of great benefit to any singer’s performance.
 Clarity and quality of the mix sent from the mixing board to a singer’s ears through earphones can only enhance their performance.
 If you are a singer, an IEM will definitely make a difference in your performance in a good way just because you can hear yourself better.
 You will be able to hear yourself clearly without the distraction and competition with the other instruments or amps on stage.
-You might also be interested in my post, what are the earpieces singers wear?
+You might also be interested in my post about singer’s earpieces.

 You must be wondering why in-ear monitors are better than stage floor wedges?
 Stage floor monitors are usually large speakers you can see in the front of each performer.
 The mixing engineer controls how much volume each musician will be sent in each speaker.
 The real problem begins with bleeding from other monitors and it can easily cause feedback.
 Additionally, if you, as a singer, want to move around the stage, you will not be able to hear yourself anymore.
 With in-ear monitoring, this difficulty is solved.
 These little devices are like you having a small stage monitor setup in your ear and it can provide you with much better, cleaner sound with the full frequency range.

 In ear monitors VS earbuds